- home

 Policy Number: 6Hx-18-5.84

-4. Employees of the College will be drug tested following an accident or injury.
-Failure to submit to a test for drugs or alcohol may result in forfeiture of eligibility for medical and indemnity benefits under Workers’ Compensation Law.
+As part of reasonable suspicion, employees shall be tested following an accident or injury in accordance with § 440.102 Fla.
+Stat., and applicable College procedure.
+Failure to comply with testing requirements for workplace injuries may result in disciplinary action and loss of eligibility for medical and indemnity benefits under Workers’ Compensation law.